(Cincinnati, Ohio USA)

 Whether you follow through with that idea or not, letting ebird.org know would be an excellent thing to do, with or without photos.

 It is very easy to setup an account and then you could report about these visitors and all your visitors if you are interested.

-It would make you a "citizen scientist", a very noble and worthy occupation which is easy and painless, but contributes so much to saving our birdlife.
+It would make you a “citizen scientist”, a very noble and worthy occupation that is easy and painless but contributes so much to saving our birdlife.

 Here is the link: eBird.org